Amenable hyperbolic groups: Proper actions of locally compact groups on hyperbolic spaces

 \subsection{Relative hyperbolicity}

 In this paragraph, $X$ is a proper geodesic space.
 Let $G \leq \Isom(X)$ be a closed subgroup.
 A point $\xi \in \bd X$ is called a \textbf{conical limit point} (with respect to $G$) if for some (hence any) geodesic ray $\ro$ pointing to $\xi$, there is some tubular neighbourhood of $\ro$ that intersects a $G$-orbit in an unbounded set.
 A point $\xi \in \bd X$ is called \textbf{bounded parabolic} if the stabilizer $G_\xi$ acts cocompactly on $\bd X \setminus \{\xi\}$.
-We say that $G$ is \textbf{geometrically finite} if every point in $\bd X$ is a conical limit point or a non-isolated bounded parabolic point.
-In general, a locally compact group is said to be {\bf relatively hyperbolic} if it admits a proper geometrically finite continuous action on some proper hyperbolic geodesic space.
+Following P.~Tukia~\cite{Tukia}, we say that the $G$-action on $X$ is \textbf{cusp-uniform} if every point in $\bd X$ is a conical limit point or a non-isolated bounded parabolic point.
+In general, a locally compact group is said to be {\bf relatively hyperbolic} if it admits a proper cusp-uniform continuous action on some proper hyperbolic geodesic space.
 The stabilizers in $G$ of the boundary points that are not conical limit points are called \textbf{peripheral subgroups} and $G$ is more precisely called hyperbolic relatively to the collection of (conjugacy classes of) peripheral subgroups.
 We refer to~\cite{Yaman} for a proof of the equivalence between this definition and other characterizations of relative hyperbolicity in the discrete setting.

 \begin{lem} For any $G\leq\Isom(X)$, any point $\xi$ in $\bd X-\bd_X G$ is neither conical, nor non-isolated bounded parabolic. \end{lem}

 \begin{proof} Obviously $\xi$ is not conical.
 Fix $x\in X$.
 If $\xi$ is non-isolated and $V$ is a small enough neighbourhood of $\xi$ then the convex hull of $V$ is disjoint from the orbit $Gx$, and therefore $\xi$ is not bounded parabolic. \end{proof}